 Periods of anxiety also tend to affect the body at an esthetic level, since it causes noticeable skin changes.

-Pimples, blemishes and dry skin are common symptoms of those who are going through an emotional imbalance.
+- Facial rashes, blemishes and excessive dryness, common symptoms of those who are going through an emotional imbalance.

 7. Tingling Sensation

-This is due to the accumulation of carbon dioxide in the blood within the extremities produced by a reduced oxygenation process.
+As a MedlinePlus publication explains, hyperventilation leads to the accumulation of carbon dioxide in the blood of the extremities, which is caused by a decrease in the oxygenation process.

 9. Eye Pain

 Do you recognize any of these signs?
-If so, you better start taking measures to control your emotional imbalance.
+If so, it’s recommended that you start taking measures to control this emotional imbalance.